Chicken Roosts, you would think that there isn’t much to write about regarding roosting perches, right?

 What is a Roosting Perch?

-A roosting perch is somewhere the bird will be all night with his or her flock mates up close and personal, especially in the winter months!
+A roosting perch is somewhere the bird will be all night with their flock mates up close and personal, especially in the winter months!

 The subtle difference between perches and roosting perches is the amount of time a bird will spend on the perch.